 The term "Retail Price Improving Order" or "RPI Order" or collectively "RPI interest" is defined as an Order Type with a Non-Display Order Attribute that is held on the Exchange Book in order to provide liquidity at a price at least \$0.001 better than the NBBO through a special execution process described in Rule 4780.
 A RPI Order may be entered in price increments of \$0.001.
-An RPI Order will be posted to the Exchange Book regardless of its price, but an RPI Order may execute only against a Retail Order, and only if its price is at least \$0.001 better than the NBBO.
-RPI orders can be priced either as an explicitly priced limit order or implicitly priced as relative to the NBBO with an offset of at least \$0.001.
+An RPI Order will be posted to the Exchange Book regardless of its price, but an RPI Order may execute only against a Retail Order, and only if its price is at least \$0.001 better than the NBBO.17 RPI orders can be priced either as an explicitly priced limit order or implicitly priced as relative to the NBBO with an offset of at least \$0.001.

 The price of an RPI Order with an offset is determined by a Member's entry of the following into the Exchange: (1) RPI buy or sell interest; (2) an offset from the Protected NBBO, if any; and (3) a ceiling or floor price.
 RPI Orders submitted with an offset are similar to other peg orders available to Members in that the order is tied or 'pegged'' to a certain price, and would have its price automatically set and adjusted upon changes in the Protected NBBO, both upon entry and any time thereafter.
 RPI sell or buy interest typically are entered to track the Protected NBBO, that is, RPI Orders typically are submitted with an offset.
 The offset is a predetermined amount by which the Member is willing to improve the Protected NBBO, subject to a ceiling or floor price.
-The ceiling or floor price priced at least \$0.001 better than the Protected NBBO.
-The Exchange notes, however, that price improvement of \$0.001 would be a minimum requirement and Members can enter RPI Orders that better the Protected NBBO by more than \$0.001.
+The ceiling or floor price is the amount above or below which the Member does not wish to trade.
+RPI Orders in their entirety (the buy or sell interest, the offset, and the ceiling or floor) will remain non-displayed.
+The Exchange also allows Members to enter RPI Orders that establish the exact limit price, which is similar to a nondisplayed limit order currently accepted by the Exchange except the Exchange accepts sub-penny limit prices on RPI Orders in increments of \$0.001.
+The

-&lt;sup>12 See supra note 5.
+&lt;sup>16 See supra note 9.